Guelb El Aouj: Background

-In 2004 a feasibility study by Le Groupe Banque européenne d’investissement (Groupe BEI) related to a possible industrial project: “El Aouj S.A.”, a Mauritanian subsidiary of Sphere Investments Limited (Australia).
+In 2004, a feasibility study by Le Groupe Banque européenne d’investissement (Groupe BEI) related to a possible industrial project: “El Aouj S.A.”, a Mauritanian subsidiary of Sphere Investments Limited (Australia).
 In 2006, Sphere Investments announced stage 2B of the bankable feasibility study (BFS) relating to the Guelb el Aouj DR pellet project in Mauritania.
 The BFS was focused only on the Guelb el Aouj East Deposit.
-In 2010, mining equipment supplier F.L.Smidth was awarded a contract worth approximately USD 40m from the Mauritanian La Société Nationale Industrielle et Minière (SNIM) for the supply of a wet concentrator package and a train load out package for the Guelb el Aouj facility.
+In 2010, mining equipment supplier F.L.Smidth was awarded a contract worth approximately $40 million (USD) from the Mauritanian La Société Nationale Industrielle et Minière (SNIM) for the supply of a wet concentrator package and a train load out package for the Guelb el Aouj facility.

 Industries Qatar was a minority shareholder until the 2008 Mauritanian coup d'état.
 In 2013, Glencore acquired Xstrata, becoming the new owner of El-Aouj.
-Glencore negotiated a $1 billion deal with the Société Nationale Industrielle et Minière to use the railroad system from the mine to the coast.
-By 2025, the Société Nationale Industrielle et Minière had gathered $512 million in international aid to connect El-Aouj to the coastal Nouadhibou railroad.
+Glencore negotiated a $1 billion (USD) deal with the Société Nationale Industrielle et Minière to use the railroad system from the mine to the coast.
+By 2025, the Société Nationale Industrielle et Minière had gathered $512 million (USD) in international aid to connect El-Aouj to the coastal Nouadhibou railroad.